Nayem73/RentAnything-spring-angular/README.md

 # RentAnything-spring-angular
-Full Stack webApp "RentAnything!" where you can rent almost anything from bicycles to helicopters. used spring on the background and angular on the frontend and mysql database.
+Full Stack webApp "RentAnything!" where you can rent almost anything from bicycles to helicopters.
+Used Spring Boot on the backend and Angular on the frontend and Mysql database.